<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Fall Fun Near Fort Campbell and Clarksville, Kentucky

 One of the things military families like best about Fort Campbell, Kentucky, is that the area experiences four seasons.
-And for a die-hard group of fall fans, it’s the best season to find new things to do near the base.
-So if you’re new to Fort Campbell and Clarksville, use this guide to help you get out and explore autumn activities.
+And for a die-hard group of fall fans, fall is the best season to find new things to do near the base.

-Fall Fun Near Fort Campbell
+Fall Fun Near Fort Campbell-1September

 Honeysuckle Hill Farm

-The region’s most anticipated fall festival is on Honeysuckle Hill Farm, September 24 through October 30.
-It has all the trappings of a traditional autumn celebration, including a pumpkin patch, farm attractions, and a corn maze.
-But what brings fun-seekers back every year are the unique activities like the Hillbilly Pig Races, Singing Chicken Show, and the Pumpkin Express light show.
-They also host a Hometown Hero Day and a Trick or Treat event.
+But what brings fun-seekers back every year are the unique activities like the Hillbilly Pig Races, Singing Chicken Show, and the Pumpkin Cannon.
+They also host a Hometown Hero Day and a Trick-or-Treat event.

 October